FBI Louisville History

 Special Agent in Charge M. W. McFarlin in 1944

 The FBI has operated a field division in Louisville since the second decade of the 20th century.
-Closed in April 1925, the Louisville Division was reopened in June of the following year under the leadership of Special Agent in Charge O.C.
+Closed in April 1925, the Louisville Division was reopened in June 1935 under the leadership of Special Agent in Charge O.C.
 Dewey and has operated continuously ever since.

 1940s and 1950s